Living The Sweet Life Around the Globe

 Canada Raises the Bar

 Nanaimo bar: Nanaimo, a city in British Columbia, is home to the famous Canadian dessert, the Nanaimo Bar—savored by many as their favorite no-bake dessert.
 So dedicated are the denizens of Nanaimo to their eponymous confection that they developed a 34-stop Nanaimo Bar Trail.
 This sweet self-guided city tour features deliciously creative interpretations of the Nanaimo Bar—including a Nanaimo Bar Martini, Nanaimo Bar Fudge, Deep Fried Nanaimo Bar, and Nanaimo Bar Cake.
 The Nanaimo bar consists of three layers: a chocolate nut wafer on bottom followed by a central custard crème layer and smooth chocolate ganache on top.
-And for the love of all that’s sweet—when you join our British Columbia: Vancouver Island Guided Tour and order a Nanaimo bar, don’t EVER call it a cookie!
+Nanaimo bars can be found throughout Western Canada.
+And for the love of all that’s sweet—when you join our Canada: Banff, Yoho & the Canadian Rockies Guided Tour and order a Nanaimo bar, don’t EVER call it a cookie!